yeti-platform/yeti/doc/use-cases.rst

   using the ``New Investigation`` button on their corresponding page.

 Clicking on **Start Import** will lead you to the Import page where all the magic happens.
-On the **left pane** is the parsed Markdown document corresponding to the document you just imported.
+On the **left pane** is the processed document (a generated PDF or Markdown, depending on whether `wkhtmltopdf` is installed) corresponding to the document you just imported.
 On the **right pane** you'll see and be able to tag all the Observables that were parsed from it.
 Clicking on one of those will scroll the left pane until you see the observable in its original context.
 Once you know what it is, you can tag the observable by clicking on the right of the + sign.

 .. image:: _static/investigation_importing.png